-One of the greatest mistakes people make when planning their Patagonia trip is not budgeting enough time to savor the region’s immense, breathtaking landscape, diverse wildlife population, and bountiful outdoor adventures.
+One of the greatest mistakes people make when planning Patagonia tours is not budgeting enough time to savor the region’s immense, breathtaking landscape, diverse wildlife population, and bountiful outdoor adventures.
 Any traveler who has hiked to the peaks of Base of the Towers, Torres del Paine National Park, been captivated by the majestic Perito Moreno Glacier or photographed the elusive Patagonia puma will tell you 3 days in Patagonia simply isn’t enough!

 If you’re wondering, ‘How long do I need to travel in Patagonia?’, read on for the top 4 reasons to extend your trip to Patagonia, from one week, to... longer.
 Once you see the 8th Wonder of the World, you may never want to return home!